devoncowherd/rWeekDir/week2/w2d1/w2d1Notes.md

 - Flow Control
 - If/Else
-- Dependin on the conditions, different decisions will be made
+- Depending on the conditions, different decisions will be made
 - Loops (ex.
 You need the alarm every morning - until your schedule changes, at which point you will exit the loop)
 - While(alive){eat()}
 - while(), for(), do{}while(), if(), else()